Cracee/OptonicsObjectReconstruction/README.md

 The `OMNet_Pytorch-main` contains the Deep Learning implementation of [OMNet] from their official github [OMNet_Pytorch].
 It is already transformed to fit our needs with new dataloaders that can load out own 3d models.

 The `prnet-master` contains the implementation of [PRNet] from their official github [prnet-master].
-It is momentarily worked on, to work with our stuff.
+It is not working with newer versions of CUDA and runs into NaN Bugs.
+Therefore we changed to using `learning3d`.

 The `UTOPIC-main` folders contain another DL approach, which I haven't worked on yet.
 It is the official implementation of [UTOPIC] from their github [UTOPIC-main].
 Soon to come.